Logo of the brand El Septimo

 El Septimo Culinary Art

-The cigars from El Septimo first became known for their rarity and rather ambitious prices.
-In line with our commitment to offering our customers the widest possible range, we started importing the first cigars from this premium brand from Costa Rica ourselves back in 2018.
-Since 2019, the US-Armenian real estate entrepreneur Zaya Younan has been responsible for this originally French cigar brand, which is produced in Costa Rica.
-It was founded back in 2005 by French cigar dealer Gilles Botquin and was, therefore, almost exclusively available in Europe.
+The El Septimo cigars first became known for their rarity and their rather ambitious prices.
+In keeping with our aim of offering customers the widest possible range, we imported the first cigars from this premium brand from Costa Rica ourselves as early as 2018.
+Since 2019, US-Armenian real estate entrepreneur Zaya Younan has been responsible for the originally French cigar brand, which is produced in Costa Rica.
+It was founded back in 2005 by French cigar merchant Gilles Botquin and was therefore almost exclusively represented in Europe.

 El Septimo Cigars: Luxury from Costa Rica for Connoisseurs

-Zaya Younan is determined to change this and "break into" the US cigar market as well.
-In 2021, for example, he brought on board Chip Goldeen, the former head of sales for Ashton Cigars, whose vast experience and wide-ranging connections are expected to elevate these cigars from Costa Rica to new heights.
-Zaya sees the cigars from El Septimo as a sleeping giant that will enrich the world of premium cigars.
+Zaya Younan set out to change this and to make a push into the US cigar market as well.
+To that end, in 2021 he brought on board, for example, the former head of sales at Ashton Cigars, Chip Goldeen, whose many years of experience and extensive network were intended to take these cigars from Costa Rica to new heights.
+Zaya sees the El Septimo cigars as a sleeping giant that is set to enrich the world of premium cigars.

-To this end, he has also launched the very affordable cigars of the Culinary Art series, by comparison.
-All four formats are named after wine-growing regions, another area of the family’s business, as they own several vineyards in France.
-Wine enthusiasts will recognize the inspiration with ease: Rioja is named after the region in southern Spain, while Nigori is named after a sweet Japanese sake.
+Among other things, this also led to the launch of the comparatively very attractively priced cigars in the Culinary Art series.
+All four formats each reference a wine-growing region, one of the other fields of activity of the family, which owns several wineries in France.
+Wine enthusiasts will easily recognize the inspiration: Rioja takes its name from the region in southern Spain, while Nigori is named after a sweet Japanese sake.
 Toscana is named after the region in Italy, and Bordeaux is certainly self-explanatory.

-Flavors in the Test: Culinary Art Cigars by El Septimo
+Aromas in the Test: Culinary Art Cigars from El Septimo

-All the tobaccos used are identical, with only the ratio of the individual components varying, resulting in subtle differences in flavor.
-The wrapper is an Ecuadorian Connecticut, covering an Ecuadorian H-2000 binder and fillers from Brazil, the Dominican Republic, Ecuador, and Nicaragua.
-The company states that all tobaccos are aged for at least five years.
+All tobaccos used are identical; only the proportions of the individual components vary, which in turn results in subtle differences in flavor.
+The wrapper is an Ecuadorian Connecticut, rolled over an Ecuadorian H-2000 binder and fillers from Brazil, the Dominican Republic, Ecuador, and Nicaragua.
+The company states that all tobaccos have been aged for at least five years.

-Personally, I found the El Septimo Culinary Art Bordeaux to be a bit too large; these 6x60 formats just aren’t my thing.
-For my second test cigar, I’m currently enjoying the Toscana as I write this article; I’m getting along quite well with this mild and harmonious cigar.
-In the cold draw, there are clear cocoa notes, and in the smoke, it's slightly woody, perhaps even a bit herbal—all without a trace of pepper or spice.
-These cigars are certainly not a flavor bomb for the more experienced aficionado at the end of the evening, but as a mild cigar during the day or in the evening for lovers of milder cigars, they are perfectly suited.
+Personally, I found the El Septimo Culinary Art Bordeaux a bit too large; these 6x60 formats are simply not my thing.
+As a second test sample, while writing this article I am currently enjoying the Toscana; I get along very well with this mild and harmonious cigar.
+On the cold draw, distinct cocoa notes are evident; in the smoke it is lightly woody, perhaps even slightly herbal – all without even a hint of pepper or spice.
+These cigars are certainly not an aroma bomb for the more experienced aficionado late in the evening, but as a mild cigar during the day or in the evening for lovers of mild cigars, they are perfectly suited.

 Manufacturing types